The Best Gaming Monitors Under 250 USD (2024 Reviews)

 About The Monitor

-The MSI G281UV is the most affordable 4K monitors available yet it offers an impressive image quality!
+The Acer CBL282K smiiprx is one of the most affordable 4K monitors available yet it offers an impressive image quality!

 Image Quality

-Based on an IPS panel, the MSI G281UV has a consistent image quality with 178° wide viewing angles.
-Moreover, it has a wide 95% DCI-P3 color gamut for more vibrant colors and a decent 300-nit peak brightness (400-nits for HDR).
+Based on an IPS panel, the Acer CBL282K has a consistent image quality with 178° wide viewing angles.
+Moreover, it has a wide 90% DCI-P3 color gamut for more vibrant colors and a decent 300-nit peak brightness.

 1080p monitor vs 4K (Scaling)